What is an Online Marketing Strategy?

 - Your owned content plan (including material that needs to be created)

-You now need to use these to refine your strategy into a single clear document that covers what actions and process you are going to use to meet your goals.
+You now need to use these to refine your strategy into a single clear process document that covers what actions you are going to use to meet your goals.

 Whatever solution you decide to use we recommend using the above owned/earned/paid framework we use above.
-This will help you keep your strategy clearly focused.
+Here are some free project management software that will help you keep your strategy clearly focused.

 The timeline for your strategy will depend on your business, but a 12-month focus is typical.
 Use the information that you have gathered about your inventory and content plan to create a step by step creation and implementation plan – this can be as simple as a broad month by month approach, or should you need it, a much more detailed week-by-week plan.

 Whilst the very disparate nature of the needs and types of business make it impossible to create a one-sized-fits-all Online Marketing Strategy template, whatever final format your strategy takes, if you follow the steps above you will end up with a clear overview that is easily communicable and most importantly, easily and efficiently implemented.

 That’s the point of a good strategy after all.

 The trial period is free, completely non-binding and expires after 14 days if you do not wish to continue.